 You might wonder why would you need to know if a vowel is rounded not or back or front.
 Because, it’ll make your life a lot easier when you are learning Turkish grammar.

 Turkish grammatical rules like vowel harmony or consonant alternation are derived from these vowel types or consonant types.
 For example, if there is a rounded vowel in the verb-stem, the suffix you need to attach becomes rounded too.

 Shaping your mouth for two rounded vowels is easier than shaping for one rounded and one unrounded vowel.
 Speakers always try to spend less effort.

 So, it’s important if you know these vowel types because they are useful to learn vowel harmony rules.

 Most of the long Turkish vowels occur in the borrowings from Arabic .
 However, some of the borrowings that originally had long vowels may be shortened.
 For example, the English borrowing “Jean” exists in Turkish as “cin”.

-In Uludağ sözlük -an online dictionary written by internet users with an informal style-, you can find more loanwords and check how they are shaped by time.
+In Uludağ sözlük -an online dictionary written by internet users in an informal style-, you can find more loanwords and check how they are shaped by time.

 Also, some long vowels represent emphasis.

 Soft g, is a unique consonant that you can see in Turkish and Azerbaijani alphabets.
 But wait, why are you learning a consonant in vowel section?